 Since graduating with my Ph.D. in 2000 I have been living in Toronto.
 Currently I’m a professor of Chinese Studies at Queen’s University in Kingston, Ontario, Canada, based in the School of Religion and the Department of Languages, Literatures and Cultures.
 Queen’s is one of the top-ranked research universities in Canada, and consistently attracts the very brightest undergraduate and graduate students.
 While I was an assistant professor, I spent four years directing our MA program in religion and modernity, where students research the impact of modernity on religions across the world.
 As part of their coursework they have the option of taking a graduate seminar that I teach on religion, nature and technology.
 In 2007-2008 I spent a sabbatical year as a visiting research professor in the School of Social Development and Public Policy at Fudan University in Shanghai, China.
 I also maintain the largest academic website on Daoist Studies, with over 1,500 subscribers and over 10,000 pages of information.
 You can find this at www.daoiststudies.org

-My research has focussed mainly on traditional Chinese views of nature and environment, and I’ve published five books on this topic, with a sixth in preparation.
+My research has focussed mainly on traditional Chinese views of nature and environment, and I’ve published six books on this topic.

 - James Miller, Dan Smyer Yu and Peter van der Veer, eds., Religion and Ecological Sustainability in China, New York: Routledge 2014.